logaretm/vee-validate/contributing.md

 As you can see we have:
 - `src` contains the working code for the repository:
-    - `exceptions`: contains any validator-specific exceptions.
-    - `messages`: contains default English messages.
     - `plugins`: contains any sort of add-on behavior and rules, that may or not may be available at all times.
     - `rules`: contains validation rules that are available to the validator instances.
     - `utils`: contains small utility functions.
 - `dist` contains the unminified and the minified build of the repository.
 - `docs` contains the src and built files for the documentation.
+- `locale` contains the localized messages files.
 - `tests` contains the test files for the project, it uses [jest](https://github.com/facebook/jest) for testing. it contains a similar folder structure as the `src` folder.

 If you want to contribute to the docs you can find it in the `docs` folder.

 ### Pull Requests

-- The `master` branch serves Vue 2.0 version of the plugin, for Vue 1.0 version check the `vue1` branch.
 - Respect the ESlint rules, but we are open to any suggestions or alterations.
 - You don't have to build the library with each pull request, but you will if you plan to test it manually.
-No need to submit it in the PR to avoid as much conflicts as possible.
+No need to submit it in the PR to avoid unnecessary conflicts.
-- The clearer the PR title is, the faster it will get merged.
+- PRs should have titles that are clear as possible.
 - Make sure that your PR is up to date with the branch you are targeting, use git rebase for this.
-- Unfinished/In-Progress PRs should have `[WIP]` prefix to them.
+- Unfinished/In-Progress PRs should have `[WIP]` prefix to them, and preferably a checklist for ongoing todos.
 - Make sure to mention which issues are being fixed by the PR so they can be closed properly.

 ### Source Code